 Some providers allow you to display reviews within a badge that can be found by customers at any time during the ordering process, no matter which page of the shop they happen to be on.
 In this way, they always have access to the reviews as a means of reassuring themselves one last time of the trustworthiness of the transaction before making a purchase.
 It’s also often possible to display reviews on the Facebook page of a shop.

 Star reviews for Google

-Star reviews from the product reviews of various providers have also recently begun to appear in Google Shopping.
+Star ratings from the product reviews of various providers have also recently begun to appear in Google Shopping.
 Beware of confusion: Reviews for online shops go to AdWords and the retailer profile in Google Shopping, whereas product reviews are displayed for different products in Google Shopping.
-Online shops collect product reviews using their own systems, shop software or an independent provider.
+Online shops collect product reviews using their own systems, shop software, or an independent provider.